hashicorp/consul/website/source/docs/guides/autopilot.html.markdown

 set, to prevent them from interfering with the quorum size and leader elections.
 This cleanup will also happen whenever a new server is successfully added to the cluster.

+Prior to Autopilot, it would take 72 hours for dead servers to be automatically reaped, or operators had to script a `consul force-leave`.
+If another server failure occurred, it could jeopardize the quorum, even if the failed Consul server had been automatically replaced.
+Autopilot helps prevent these kinds of outages by quickly removing failed servers as soon as a replacement Consul server comes online.

 This option can be disabled by running `consul operator autopilot set-config` with the `-cleanup-dead-servers=false` option.